EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-stores the time series of rainfall intensity
+Rainfall intensity as a linear function of rainfall amount.

 **Parameters**
 - **Fields**